Harvard LL.M. Personal Statement Part A: What You Need to Know

 2. Does the topic have to be academic or applied?
 What if I am a practitioner and haven’t written anything academic?

 If academic writing is preferred, it’ll be explicitly mentioned (see, eg, the Oxford prompt above).
 If not, both should be acceptable.
-When deciding what to write about, always come back to the purpose of the document.
+When deciding what to write about, always come back to the purpose of the essay.
 You are not being asked to submit it as a mere formality, just for the sake of it; you are being asked to demonstrate how you think and write.
-Choose what showcases your skills the best.
+Choose what showcases your skills best.

 If you are still unsure and have doubts, reach out to the university and ask.
+If you are still unsure, you are welcome to reach out to me for a 1-on-1 consultation.

 Generally, it’s good if your legal essay aligns with other parts of the application.
 For instance, if you write about an ambition to shape climate policy in the EU in your personal statement, like one of my clients did, then choosing an important issue in climate policy for your legal essay will serve you well because it demonstrates the seriousness of your intentions.